lukso-network/docs/docs/guides/key-manager/upgrade-lsp6.md

 console.log(newKeyManager._address);
 ```

-## Step 6 - Transfer ownership of the Universal Profile
+## Step 5 - Upgrade your Key Manager

+### Step 5.1 - Transfer Ownership to your new Key Manager

-Create a payload for the `transferOwnership(address)` function and shift the ownership of your Universal Profile from your current LSP6 Key Manager.
+Create a payload for the [`transferOwnership(address)`](../../standards/smart-contracts/lsp14-ownable-2-step.md#transferownership) function and shift the ownership of your Universal Profile from your current LSP6 Key Manager.

 ```js
 const transferOwnershipPayload =